 An accomplished investigator in his own right, Dr. Cotran was a visionary leader who saw great value in interdisciplinary collaboration and believed in the importance of bridging clinical service and research.
 He set out to build a truly integrated academic pathology department and succeeded because of his charisma, leadership, warmth, skills, intellect and devotion.

 His deliberate recruitment of young investigators in the early to mid-70's, including Drs.
 Venkatachalam, Abbas, Rennke, Gimbrone, Madara, Pober, Davies, Bevilacqua, and Collins, helped to establish the Brigham and Women's Hospital at the forefront of experimental pathology, and, in particular, the newly evolving field of vascular biology.

-Dr. Cotran presided over several mergers of the Harvard teaching hospitals and later the formation of Partners HealthCare, an amalgamation of two leading teaching hospitals, Brigham and Women’s Hospital and Massachusetts General Hospital.
+Dr. Cotran presided over several mergers of the Harvard teaching hospitals and later the formation of Mass General Brigham, an amalgamation of two leading teaching hospitals, Brigham and Women’s Hospital and Massachusetts General Hospital.
 At each step along the way, his grace and truthfulness helped to pave a smooth transition in each of these complex processes.

 Dr. Cotran's influence reached far beyond the department and set the course for academic pathology in the US.
 The best-selling pathology textbook that he co-authored with Dr. Stanley Robbins (The Robbin's Pathologic basis of diseases) became the "bible" of pathology for medical schools around the world.

 A tireless and legendary mentor to all his staff, trainees, friends and colleague, Dr. Cotran established a standard that everyone associated with department will forever try to model.
 With more than 15 past and current departmental chairs and deans being his former Brigham associates, his spirit and legacy has lasted.